molgenis/molgenis-emx2/README.md

 [![SonarCloud Coverage](https://sonarcloud.io/api/project_badges/measure?project=mswertz_molgenis-emx2&metric=coverage)](https://sonarcloud.io/component_measures/metric/coverage/list?id=mswertz_molgenis-emx2)

 # molgenis-emx2
-POC to inform future MOLGENIS  developments, in particular to:
+POC to test some ideas and potentially inform future MOLGENIS developments.
+In particular this poc
-*  experiment a modular data 'micro' web API service that uses PostgresQL for all heavy lifting
+*  experiments a modular data 'micro' web API service that uses PostgresQL for all heavy lifting
 *  minimize dependencies, no Spring stuff, no Elasticsearch (might be add-on services, but too heavy for basics)
-*  implement features we currently not have so we can learn about those
+*  implements features we currently do not have so we can learn about those
-*  explore abstractions that match the underlying system (instead of making all be 'repository')
+*  explore simple abstractions that match the underlying system (instead of making all be 'repository')
-*  outside scope: file service, script service, authentication (asumed to be other services) The implemtation uses Jooq as low level database backend,  SparkJava for REST-like services, and Swagger for API generation
+*  outside scope: file service, script service, authentication (asumed all to be other services on top) The POC uses Jooq as low level database backend, SparkJava for REST-like web services, Jackson for most CSV/IO, and Swagger for API generation

+## modules
+*  emx2: interface and base classes, concept only
+*  emx2-sql: implementation into postgresql
+*  emx2-io: emx2 format, csv import/export of data, legacy import
+*  emx2-webservice: web API on top of sql + io.
+*  emx2-exampledata: test data models and data, used in various test
+*  emx2-graphql: incomplete, useless ATM

 ## Feature list (mostly in POC or 'walking skeleton' state)
 *  support for multiple schemas